The True Meaning and History of Astrology

 Water signs: Cancer, Scorpio, and Pisces.
 Water signs are intuitive, perceptive, emotional, and sensitive.
 They chiefly value compassion, empathy, kindness, and intuition.

-Take a look at the graphic below to quickly identify the element, gender, and modality of each zodiac sign (yeah, I’m sorry about the soil looking a bit funny…!).
+Take a look at the graphic below to quickly identify the element, gender, and modality of each zodiac sign (I’m sorry about the soil looking a bit funny…!).

 A Little About New Age Astrology

 The new understanding seems to run along the lines of the Soul being imprinted as it takes its first breath in its new body on the Earth plane.
 It receives a new personality and life plan as conditioned by the stars in their arrangement at the time of birth.
-A new personality is set for the fresh life along with a new life plan (made pre-birth on the other side with their guides and other higher entities), all of which may be observed to some degree in the birth chart.
+A new personality is set for the fresh life along with a new life plan (made pre-birth on the other side with guides and other higher entities).
+All this can be seen within the chart.

 The Soul needs to incarnate at a certain time to experience a particular personality, learn certain things and meet other Souls with whom it would like to work with, among other things.
 Everything occurs in divine timing and there is a reason why someone was born at the time they were born.

-A Soul may choose to incarnate with a lot of Scorpio energy in their birth chart.
-One of the reasons for this could be that they planned to experience a lot of challenging circumstances to learn and grow from because Scorpio heavily explore the theme of transformation.
+A Soul may choose to incarnate with a lot of one particular type of energy in their chart.
+For example, someone may choose Scorpio as their dominant sign.
+One of the reasons for this could be that they planned to experience a lot of challenging circumstances to learn and grow from because Scorpio heavily explores the theme of transformation.
 Or perhaps they chose to become a healer of some sort because Scorpio is also an emotional, empathetic, intuitive, and healing energy.

 Common Misconceptions about Astrology

-Misconception 1: There is only one type practiced globally
+Misconception 1: There’s only one type of astrology practiced globally

 Other forms include Mayan astrology.

-Misconception 2: The Sun sign is all that there is to it
+Misconception 2: The Sun sign is all there is to it

-Above all, a misconception about astrology would be that the Sun sign is all that there is to the subject —that’s truly a load of irritating myth in my opinion.
-There is so much more to the birth chart than the Sun sign alone —the Rising and Moon signs are often considered equally important by many astrologers, including myself, but there are also many other things within a birth chart to consider.
+There is so much more to the birth chart than the Sun sign alone — the Rising and Moon signs are often considered equally important by many astrologers, including myself, but there are also many other things within the birth chart to consider.

 So, while most people know what their Sun sign is, far fewer know what their birth chart looks like and how loaded with information about them it is.
-This is unsurprising considering how long and hard Sun sign astrology has been discussed in the media for the past century.
+This is unsurprising considering how long and hard Sun sign astrology has been discussed in the media.

 In reality, however, we are all a mix of many different signs.
-Someone’s personality might be very different than their Sun sign.
-For instance, if someone’s Sun sign is Aries but their Moon, Rising, and Mercury sign is Pisces, they’ll undoubtedly have a rather Piscean personality!
+Someone’s personality might be nothing like their Sun sign says it should be.
+For instance, if someone’s Sun sign is Aries but the Moon, Ascendant, and Mercury are all in Pisces, they’ll undoubtedly have a rather Piscean personality!

-Personally, as a Leo (Sun sign), while I absolutely relate to many of the traits associated with Leo, I also strongly relate to the traits associated with my Mercury sign (Virgo), Moon sign (Aquarius), Rising sign (Gemini), the inter-planetary aspects in my birth chart, and a lot more besides.
+Personally, as a Leo (Sun sign), while I can absolutely relate to many of the traits associated with Leo, I also strongly relate to the traits associated with my Mercury sign (Virgo), Moon sign (Aquarius), Rising sign (Gemini), the inter-planetary aspects in my chart, and much more besides!

-Misconception 3: Horoscopes by Sun sign instead of Rising sign
+Misconception 3: Horoscopes should ways be based on Sun sign instead of Rising sign

 Another misconception is that horoscopes are most accurately written for the Sun sign.
-This is not true.
-Most professional astrologers write horoscopes according to the Rising sign.
-In fact, if you’re a graduate of the Faculty of Astrological studies in England, your qualification could be revoked for writing horoscopes by Sun sign.
+This just isn’t true.
+Most professional astrologers write horoscopes based on Rising sign.
+In fact, if you’re a graduate of the Faculty of Astrological studies in England, your qualification could be revoked for writing horoscopes by Sun sign!

 Misconception 5: It has never been taken seriously by academics